 Let not many of you become teachers, my brethren, knowing that as such we will incur a stricter judgment.James 3:1(NASB)

-The epistle of James was probably written by Christ's younger half-brother, and is considered to be the first New Testament book to be penned.
-It appears to rely more heavily of Christ's own, pre-cross teachings to Israel, rather than focussing on post-cross revelation to the Church, which was mainly given through Paul and the other apostles of Christ.
+The epistle of James was probably written by Christ's younger half-brother and is considered to be the first New Testament book to be penned.
+It appears to rely more heavily on Christ's own, pre-Cross teachings to Israel, rather than focussing on post-Cross revelation to the Church, which was mainly given through Paul and the other apostles of Christ.

-This warning, from James, that teachers would be judged more harshly that other Christians, was very pertinent then, as it is today.
-Teaching the Word of God should never treated lightly, for we are counselled that those that teach God's word, will be under greater accountability, and be judged more severely than other believers.
+This warning from James that teachers would be judged more harshly than other Christians, was very pertinent then, as it is today.
+Teaching the Word of God should never be treated lightly, for we are counselled that those that teach God's Word will be under greater accountability and be judged more severely than other believers.

-Heavenly Father, I praise You for the truth of Your word, and thank You for those that You put in my path, to teach me the glorious gospel of Christ.
-I pray that I may grow in grace, walk in spirit and truth, mature in the faith and be ready and willing to tell others the hope that I have in You.
-Help me to be faithful in all I say and do, and give me opportunities to tell others about Jesus, and the joy of our salvation - in Whose name I pray, AMEN.
+Heavenly Father, I praise You for the truth of Your Word, and thank You for those that You put in my path, to teach me the glorious gospel of Christ.
+I pray that I may grow in grace, walk in spirit and truth, mature in the faith, and be ready and willing to tell others the hope that I have in You.
+Help me to be faithful in all I say and do, and give me opportunities to tell others about Jesus, and the joy of our salvation.
+In Jesus' name I pray, AMEN.